cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The constant and type definitions required by the `Idpf` interface are given in
 {{idpf-bbcggi21-param}}.

 Our IDPF requires an XOF for deriving the output shares, as well as a variety of other artifacts used internally.
-For performance reasons, we instantiate this object using XofFixedKeyAes128 ({{xof-fixed-key-aes128}}).
-See {{xof-vs-ro}} for justification of this choice.
+For performance reasons, we instantiate this object using XofFixedKeyAes128 ({{xof-fixed-key-aes128}}) wherever possible.
+See {{xof-vs-ro}} for more information.

 | Parameter  | Value                   |
 |:-----------|:------------------------|